She hadn’t expected to like him.

 He said it was the most venerable thing in his house.

-She asked him with a smile if he would tell her the meaning of life next, and he laughed and said that she’d already discovered the meaning of life — she just didn’t know it — and that it was one of the many things he loved about her.
+She asked him with a smile if he would tell her the meaning of life next, and he laughed and she smiled wider, and he said that she’d already discovered the meaning of life — she just didn’t know it — and that it was one of the many things he loved about her.

 Then he walked her back into the other room, over to the dartboard.
 He removed the three darts from the bullseye and handed her those darts.
 He told her to throw all three them, one at a time, at the board and to try and hit whatever spot she chose.